akkartik/mu/mu.md

   - edx
   - esi ('s' often a mnemonic for 'source')
   - edi ('d' often a mnemonic for 'destination')

+Most functions return results in `eax` by convention.
+In practice, it ends up churning through variables pretty quickly.

 You can store several types in these registers:
   - int